fbpx

 • Stage 3 – Sale of the property and settlement of the construction loan.

-The number of drawings from the total loan value would be agreed upfront and also have an agreed schedule to match the planned programme of works.
+The number of drawings from the total loan value would be agreed upon upfront and also have an agreed schedule to match the planned programme of works.

-There will be some degree of flexibility of the duration of the stages, especially as even the best-made plans can easily go off the rails during the project due to external elements such as the weather or materials or labour resourcing issues.
+There will be some degree of flexibility in the duration of the stages, especially as even the best-made plans can easily go off the rails during the project due to external elements such as the weather or materials or labour resourcing issues.

 However, the overall maximum duration of the loan will be set out within the application and lender’s offer.